sonic-net/SONiC/doc/dualtor/active_active_hld.md

   * Traffic from the server to within the cluster
     * T0 will signal to NIC which side to use.
     * NIC determines which link to use and sends all the packets on a flow using the same link.
 If Server NIC has only 1 connection up, all traffic will be on this connection
-    * If T0 does not have the downlink to the server, T0 will send the traffic to the peer T0 over VxLAN encap via T1s.
+    * If T0 does not have the downlink to the server, T0 will send the traffic to the peer T0 over IPinIP encap via T1s.
     * T0 sends the traffic to the server.

-### ToR Failure
+#### 3.1.3 ToR Failure
 Only 1 T0s is up and functioning.
 * Control Plane
 Only 1 T0 will advertise the VLAN (IPv4 and v6) to upstream T1s.